Chesapeake schools begin all remote learning

 Suiter also says this ‘remote learning plan’ could change.

-“I’m not saying this is set in stone for nine weeks; if we can go back to school.”
+“I’m not saying this is set in stone for nine weeks; if we can go back to school,” Suiter said.

-On September 8th, all Chesapeake schools will be handing out lunches for their students.